michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address-change-merge-move-delete.md

 Deleting an iCloud email account wasn't possible in the past but has been [made available by Apple](https://support.apple.com/en-us/HT208504) in May of 2018 to support the [European General Data Protection Regulation (GDPR)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
 This is mandatory for users in Europe, but Apple thankfully implemented those features for users world-wide.

 Deleting an iCloud account would mean a user cannot login anymore and purchased items like movies, TV shows, eBooks and apps for iOS and macOS wouldn’t be accessible anymore as well.
+A deleted iCloud email address cannot be reused by anyone.

 ## Changing an iCloud Email Alias